jappeace/jappeaceApplication/content/failing-in-haskell.md

 ```
 This way client code can pattern match on all possible
 branches, and if the additional errors get introduced
-the compiler notifies them through
+the compiler notifies the developer through
 [`-Wincomplete-patterns` warning](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/using-warnings.html#ghc-flag--Wincomplete-patterns).

 ## `throw`
-Never use `throw`.
-It allows throwing of exceptions in pure code.
+`throw` allows throwing exceptions in pure code.
 This is very wrong because the code ends up behaving like a null
-pointer in Java due to Haskell's non strict evaluation.
+pointer in Java, due to Haskell's non strict evaluation.
 In other words, this breaks the locality of errors.
 Consider for example:
 ```haskell